Audio and Video

 When choosing videos for your course, the easiest method is to select a video that is already manually captioned.

-- It is important to note that machine-generated (auto-gen) captions are not of sufficient quality to constitute equal access for Deaf or Hard-of-Hearing individuals.
+- It is important to note that machine-generated (auto-gen) captions are not sufficient to constitute equal access for Deaf or Hard-of-Hearing individuals.

 The university subscribes to a variety of video catalogs available through the John F. Kennedy Memorial Library.

-To check whether YouTube captions are machine-generated, click the "CC" button in the lower right-hand corner of the video.
+To check whether YouTube captions are machine-generated, click the "CC" button in the video's lower right-hand corner.

 - If there is no CC button, there aren't any captions available.